Frequently Asked Questions

 Do I need to buy a ticket in advance?

 You can pay on the door for all our sessions.
 We tend to get quite a queue forming for the evenings though, so it's advisable to book a reduced price advance ticket to both save money and beat the queues.
-You can book using the form on the Tickets page.
+Tickets will be available online soon.

 How do I pay at the festival?